-Some points to cover in the planning stage are choosing the right site, flow and functionality and cow comfort and safe working conditions.
+Some points to cover in the planning stage of your dairy shed project are choosing the right site, flow and functionality and cow comfort and safe working conditions.

 Choosing the right site